We are emotional creatures. We’re attracted to things and people that make us feel good or make the pain go away.

 Mother Teresa gave poor people hope that someone cared about their plight.

-Barack Obama gave millions of frustrated Americans hope that change would do the nation good.
+Barack Obama gave millions of frustrated Americans hope that change would do good things for the nation.

 What hope are you giving your readers that will move them to do and believe great things?